renatabiniek/moodbox/README.md

 **Agile methodology:**

 The development of this project was managed with the principles of agile methodology in mind.
 Atomic user stories were definied at the start of the project and grouped according to the MoSCoW prioritization approach.
+Around the recommended 60% of user stories are identified as the must-have features.
 Futher user stories were added throughout the development.
 Only limited number of user stories was worked on and completed in each iteration.

 The user stories were recorded and managed via the Github issues functionality and the Projects Kanban Board.
 The list can be viewed [here](https://github.com/renatabiniek/moodbox/projects/1).